Appraisal Standards Board

-The Appraisal Standards Board (ASB) develops, interprets and amends the Uniform Standards of Professional Appraisal Practice (USPAP).
+The Appraisal Standards Board (ASB) is a United States Board that develops, interprets and amends the Uniform Standards of Professional Appraisal Practice (USPAP).
 The ASB is composed of seven appraisers who are appointed by the Board of Trustees of The Appraisal Foundation.
 Activities of the Board are directed by the Chair, who is appointed by the Board of Trustees for a one year term.

 The ASB exercises all authority over the subject, style, and content of USPAP and its other communications.
-It also performs all functions of The Appraisal Foundation with respect to establishing, improving, fixing and promulgating uniform standards of professional appraisal practice.
+It also performs all functions of The Appraisal Foundation with respect to establishing, improving, fixing and promulgating uniform standards of professional real estate appraisal practice.